huhuhu0420/DEI-Dating-System/README.md

 - 112598061 許喬睿
 - 110590001 郭丞軒

+## Disclaimer

+1. The original intention of this project is to promote inclusivity and diversity.
+We sincerely apologize if any content is perceived as inappropriate or offensive, as this was never our intent.

+2. This project should integrate with Database, but I'm too lazy to do that... so there might be some weird functions in the code.

 ## Problem Statement

 Traditional dating applications often fail to accommodate the diverse spectrum of sexual orientations and gender identities, leaving many users unable to find suitable matches or fully express their authentic selves.
 This lack of inclusivity creates a barrier to meaningful connections and equitable participation in online dating platforms.